kakkun61/elm-license-checker/README.md

 :
 ```

-### Options

-- `--customPath` add a custom format file in JSON

-See the section “Compatibility with NPM License Checker”.
+See the section “Compatibility with NPM License Checker” for options.

 ### Custom Format